MicrosoftDocs/biztalk-docs/biztalk/core/error-ack-generation-has-failed-as-maximum-limit-of-x12-transaction-global.md

  The maximum value of the transaction set control number depends upon the number of digits used for the control number.
 The maximum length of all three fields is 9; the maximum length of the prefix and suffix fields is 8.

 ## User Action
  To resolve this error, reset the control number field (ST2.2) of the Transaction set control number (ST2) in the GS and ST Segment Definition Page to a value that is lower than the maximum limit.
-Set this property in the EDI Global Properties dialog box in the [!INCLUDE[btsBizTalkServer2006r3](../includes/btsbiztalkserver2006r3-md.md)] Administration Console.
+Set this property in the EDI Global Properties dialog box in the BizTalk Server Administration Console.